Kigo

-Cherry blossoms (sakura), often simply called blossoms (hana) are a common spring kigo.
+Cherry blossoms (sakura), often simply called blossoms (hanami) are a common spring kigo.

 A (季語, kigo) is a word or phrase associated with a particular season, used in traditional forms of Japanese poetry.
 Kigo are used in the collaborative linked-verse forms renga and renku, as well as in haiku, to indicate the season referred to in the stanza.
 They are valuable in providing economy of expression.

 History

 Representation of, and reference to, the seasons has long been important in Japanese culture and poetry.
 The earliest anthology of Japanese poetry, the mid-8th century Man'yōshū, contained several sections devoted to the seasons.
 By the time of the first imperial Japanese anthology, the Kokinshū a century and a half later (AD 905), the seasonal sections had become a much larger part of the anthology.
 Both of these anthologies had sections for other categories such as love poems and miscellaneous (zō) poems.

 The writing of the linked-verse form renga dates to the middle of the Heian period (roughly AD 1000) and developed through the medieval era.
 Over time, set rules developed for the writing of renga, and its formal structure specified that about half of the stanzas should include a reference to a specific season, depending upon their place in the poem.
 According to these rules, the hokku (the opening stanza of the renga) must include a reference to the season in which the renga was written.
 Poets as early as Iio Sogi (1421-1502) introduced the concept of seasonal references with anthologies of seasonal topics.

 A lighter form of renga called haikai no renga ("playful" linked verse) was introduced in the 16th century, and became a salon type recreation by the Tokugawa era.
 Poets soon began to compose hokku independent of the longer, collaborative renga and it began to become an independent style.
 In the early twentieth century poets began experimenting with breaking the traditional elements of haiku, such as omitting the kigo entirely.
 This eventually led to the New Haiku and free verse haiku movements, which advocated more modern styles of haiku.
 Today most Japanese haiku include a kigo, though many haiku written in languages other than Japanese omit it (see for example Haiku in English).